Anarion-zuo/GitBook_ML/basic-deep-learning/untitled.md

 ### Dropout

-In order to improve the behavior of a deep network, when training a network, for each layer, we drop out every neuron with a constant probability $p​$.
+In order to improve the behavior of a deep network, when training a network, for each layer, we drop out every neuron with a constant probability $p$.
 Therefore, the number of the remaining neurons is Bernoulli distributed.

 ![1551015762087](C:\Users\a\AppData\Roaming\Typora\typora-user-images\1551015762087.png)